-- Stand by your pan – take pans off the heat and turn off the hob and/or grill if you have to leave the kitchen while cooking
+- Stand by your pan – take off the heat, turn off the hob/grill if you have to leave the kitchen

-- Don’t drink and fry – fires start when you fall asleep whilst cooking food
+- Don’t drink and fry – especially after drinking alcohol, fires start when you get distracted

-- Ensure pan handles don’t stick out – so they don’t get knocked off the stove
+- Ensure pan handles don’t stick out and aren’t over heat so they don’t get knocked off or overheat

 - Never leave children alone in the kitchen and fit a child safety catch to the oven door

-- Don’t wear loose clothing when cooking – they can easily catch fire
+- Don’t wear loose clothing when cooking – it can easily catch fire

-- Make sure the oven, hob and grill is turned off when you have finished cooking
+- Turn off – oven, hob and grill or other appliance when you have finished cooking

-- Never attempt to sterilise dish cloths or sponges by heating them in the microwave.
+- Don’t put metal in the microwave or use it to sterilise dish cloths or sponges by heating them

-- Don’t move it as it will be very hot.
+- Don’t try to move pans or other equipment that is on fire it will be very hot.

-- Don’t take any risks.
-Turn off the heat if it’s safe to do so – don’t lean over the pan to reach the controls.
+- Turn off the heat if it’s safe to do so – but don’t lean over the fire to reach controls

-- Don’t use a fire extinguisher on a pan of oil because the force of the extinguisher can spread the fire.
+- Don’t use water or a fire extinguisher on a pan of oil because it can spread the fire